Incorporating AI into 30,000 employees’ most critical and beloved tool

 HOW’D WE DO IT

-• Things move extremely fast, which broke our “design-test-build” pattern.
-As ideas came from users, leaders, engineers, and everyone else, even our small team had to separate experiments from develop tasks.
-Many items were explored for a day or a week before being tossed or incorporated into roadmap.
+Things move extremely fast, which broke our “design-test-build” pattern.
+Our small team had to separate experiments from develop tasks.
+Many items were explored for a day or a week before being either tossed or incorporated into roadmap.
 Feasbility has never been harder to pin down than when working with generative AI in an authoring environment like PowerPoint.

-• For this type of multi-modal interaction design and content generation, evaluating the quality of output is quite a unique challenge.
-One bottleneck is that only developers can define the prompts, test the output, and tweak the instructions in a tight loop.
+Evaluating the quality of output is now a well known challenge for AI tools.
+At the time, only developers were writing the system prompts, testing the output, and tweaking the instructions.
 To break this down, I spearheaded the effort to create a non-technical tool for anyone to tweak and test new prompts for our features.
-That way, the strategy consultants on our team could make a ton of progress in improving our prompt design without taking away our engineering team’s development time.
+That enabled the strategy consultants on our team to make a ton of progress in improving our prompt design without taking away our engineering team’s development time.